TouK/nussknacker/CONTRIBUTING.md

 - Clone [nussknacker-quickstart](https://github.com/TouK/nussknacker-quickstart)
 - Run `docker-compose -f docker-compose-env.yml -f docker-compose-custom.yml up -d` inside it

+#### Running Designer with model classes on the same classses as designer

+To shorten loopback loop during testing of your locally developed components, you can run Nussknacker UI in IDE with model classes on the same classpath.
+Thanks to that, you can skip (re)building of components jars stage.
+To test flink-streaming components just run `RunFlinkStreamingModelLocally` from your IDE.
+Be aware that it uses stubbed version of DeploymentManager so it won't be possible to deploy scenarios.

+If you want to test other components, just extends helper class `LocalNussknackerWithSingleModel` and add dependency to `ui` module like in flink-streaming case.

 #### Setting up Kubernetes environment

 To run streaming lite scenarios with K8s, we recommend using [k3d](https://k3d.io) with